A twin error gauge for Kaczmarz's iterations: Abstract

 \section{Abstract}

-We propose two new methods based on Kaczmarz's method that produce a regularized solution to noisy tomography problems.
-These methods exhibit semi-convergence when applied to inverse problems, and the aim is therefore to stop near the semi-convergence point.
-Our approach is based on an error gauge that is constructed by pairing Kaczmarz's method with its reverse-ordered method; we stop the iterations when this error gauge is minimum.
-Our first proposed method stops when the error gauge is at a minimum, the second uses the error gauge to determine step sizes.
-Our numerical experiments demonstrate that our two methods are superior to the standard Kaczmarz method equipped with state-of-the-art statistical stopping rules.
-Even compared to Kaczmarz's method equipped with an oracle that provides the exact error -- and is thereby able to stop at the best possible iterate -- our methods perform better in almost 90\% of our test cases.
+We propose two new algebraic reconstruction techniques based on Kaczmarz's method that produce a regularized solution to noisy tomography problems.
+Tomography problems exhibit semi-convergence when iterative methods are employed, and the aim is therefore to stop near the semi-convergence point.
+Our approach is based on an error gauge that is constructed by pairing standard down-sweep Kaczmarz's method with its up-sweep version; we stop the iterations when this error gauge is minimal.
+The reconstructions of the new methods differ from standard Kaczmarz iterates in that our final result is the average of the stopped up- and down-sweeps.
+Even when Kaczmarz's method is supplied with an oracle that provides the exact error--and is therefore able to stop at the best possible iterate -- our methods have a lower two-norm error in the vast majority of our test cases.
 In terms of computational cost, our methods are a little cheaper than standard Kaczmarz equipped with a statistical stopping rule.

 \begin{AMS} 65F22, 65F10, 65R32, 65F15 \end{AMS}